sprestage/tech-octoblog/source/_posts/2013-12-01-overcoming-my-fear-of-git-through-knowledge.markdown

 I highly recommend the entire http://git-scm.com/documentation site And for a more thorough explanation of Git, what it is, and how it works, I particularly recomment this chapter http://git-scm.com/book/en/Getting-Started-Git-Basics.

+## Final notes on Git
+I have found that it is important to stage and commit your files often.
+In small increments.
+Any time you have a change that makes sense as its own commit, do so.
+If what you are working on is so big that you think you ought to wait to commit, then I strongly recommend branching and then again you should be able to break down your commits.
+You really want to be able to track what you did later, both for yourself and for others trying to maintain your code.

+## Fini

+Thank you for reading.
+I hope you found this useful.
+I invite you to read my next post if you are interested in the Git commands that I find most useful.